Deepan-Karmakar/p5.js-tutorial/Local-server.md

 ## Node http-server (2nd option)

-An alternative is node.js http-server.
+An alternative is node.js `http-server`.
 It is much faster than python simple server while requiring a little bit of setup.
 Just 3 simple steps:

 1. [Download and Install node.js](https://nodejs.org/en/download/)
-2. Open a terminal or command prompt
-3. On OSX/Linux type

-        sudo npm install -g http-server

-    On Windows type (you might need to open the command prompt as admin)
+2. Open a terminal or command prompt (on Windows you might need to open the command prompt as admin)
+3. In the terminal type:

         npm install -g http-server

 Done!

 From then on just `cd` to the folder that has the files you want to serve and type